Impact

 Risk and Exploitability

-The CVSS score of 7.8 marks this flaw as high‑severity, and although the EPSS score is not available, the lack of entry in CISA’s KEV catalog suggests no widespread exploitation has been observed yet.
-The likely attack vector is local, requiring the attacker to already have a user session on the compromised machine, after which the type confusion can be triggered to elevate to administrative rights.
+The CVSS score of 7.8 marks this flaw as high‑severity, and the EPSS score of < 1% indicates a very low but non‑zero likelihood of exploitation.
+The lack of entry in CISA’s KEV catalog suggests no widespread exploitation has been observed yet.
+The likely attack vector is local, requiring the attacker to already have a user session on the compromised machine, after which the use‑after‑free can be triggered to elevate to administrative rights.

 OpenCVE Enrichment